fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ```

 <!-- Viimeinen rivi varmistaa, että kirjautuminen on onnistunut.  -->
-The last row ensures, that the login was successful.
+The last row ensures that the login was successful.

 <!-- Huomaa, että CSS:n [id-selektori](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors) on risuaita, eli jos koodista etsitään elementtiä, jolla on id <i>username</i> on sitä vastaava CSS-selektori <i>#username</i>. -->
 Note that the CSS [id-selector](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors) is #, so if we want to search for an element with the id <i>username</i> the CSS selector is <i>#username</i>.